 So I’m like, Okay, if there is a name behind it, like a publishing house, maybe it might help at least some people.
 Nowadays what I’m hearing from the people we are reaching out to, it sounds like a lot like what they are trying to accomplish.

-They get science fiction or mystery fiction, fantasy fiction.
+They get science fiction, mystery fiction, or fantasy fiction.
 So maybe, a name like ours comes up behind it.
-So they know what exactly the market is, where to send it.
+So they know what exactly the market is, and where to send it.

-And even yesterday, we had a client who was only focusing on Amazon, he wants only to be selling on Amazon and he wants to reach the right audience who will just buy it without a second thought or even caring about the algorithms or reviews.
+Even yesterday, we had a client who was only focusing on Amazon, he wanted only to be selling on Amazon and he wanted to reach the right audience who would just buy it without a second thought or even caring about the algorithms or reviews.

 So we will build that for you, the fan base, and manage your author profiles and all that.
 So you give them back support, like the support system for an author.